How To Use Mirror Image Therapy for Complex Regional Pain Syndrome (CRPS)

 How To Carry Out Mirror Therapy Exercises

-Find yourself either a fairly big mirror or you can purchase a mirror box from the internet.
+Find yourself either a fairly big mirror such as a bathroom or dressing mirror, or you can purchase a mirror box from the internet.
 However an ordinary mirror works just as well in fact better if you have your CRPS pain condition in your lower limbs.

 - Find yourself a relaxed place where you won’t have any distractions